-The operational documents as outlined in table 1 contain necessary information about the usage of the TOE and all security hints therein have to be considered.
+The operational documents as outlined in Table 2 contain necessary information about the usage of the TOE and all security hints therein have to be considered.
 In addition all aspects of assumptions, threats and policies as outlined in the Security Target not covered by the TOE itself need to be fulfilled by the operational environment of the TOE.

 The customer or user of the product shall consider the results of the certification within his system risk management process.
-In order for the evolution of attack methods and techniques to be covered, he should request a re-assessment for the TOE from the sponsor of the certificate every 12 months.
+In order for the evolution of attack methods and techniques to be covered, he should define the period of time until a re-assessment for the TOE is required and thus requested from the sponsor of the certificate.